Get-Gud-Dev/retro-render/docs/README.md

 This module is used to create ASCII / ANSI / VGA styled web presentations.
 It aims to bring things to the next level by allowing for animated texts and implementation of user interfaces, module frameworks, 3d engines, and more.

+## Tests

+I wrote .. some .. tests, you can see how to use them yourself on the [tests help page](tests.md)

 ## How to use Retro Render

 ### Fonts / CSS